Quadrifolium/TFinMedia/en-GB/20140523 当代歌坛(Modern Music Field) Part 4.md

 Ten-year is long enough to change everything, ten-year is short that we are by your side!

 **[ID omitted]:**
-I knew them after a friend's forward.
+I knew them after a friend's repost.
 I followed them because of a sudden heartbeat when seeing WANG Jun-kai's profile.
 I like them because of their childish but vital songs.
 I support them because of WANG Jun-kai's words -- "I haven't thought about other roads."